+Conservative[s]20" would be appointed to replace retiring Justices.
 Inevitably, every Justice appointed since that time has been measured against this criterion.
 There can be no doubt that the philosophical balance of the High Court has shifted significantly since my appointment was announced at the end of 1995.
-Almost certainly, those who have supported the shift would not wish to deny it.
+Almost certainly, those who have supported the shift would not wish to deny it21.

-There have been a few important native title cases in the past decade.
+There have been several important native title cases in the past decade22.
 However, that work seems now to have fallen away, at least so far as the High Court is concerned.
 In part, this may be because of amendments to the Native Title Act 1993 (Cth) effected in 1997.
 In part, it may be because the basic principles post Mabo have been settled and indigenous communities now prefer to negotiate settlements rather than to litigate.
-In part, it may be because of a diminished belief in good outcomes in the courts.
+In part, it may be because of a diminished belief in good outcomes in the courts23.